 In England, Jewish political emancipation was achieved after a gradual process of social acceptance.
 In 1858 Baron Lionel de Rothschild was finally allowed to take up his seat in the Westminster Parliament.
 Between 1881 and 1914, the mass immigration of some 100,000 Ashkenazi Jews, refugees from persecution and economic hardship in parts of Russia and eastern Europe, doubled the size of British Jewry.
 A further 50,000-60,000 refugees from Nazi Europe arrived in the 1930s.
 The Jewish population peaked at about 450,000 in the 1950s, and today stands at 267,000 — the second largest Jewish community in western Europe.
 The largest communities are in London and Manchester.

 The Survey of the Jewish Built Heritage in the UK and Ireland, begun in 1997, recorded more than 350 synagogues and Jewish sites that date from before World War II, of which several dozen have been included on the National Heritage List.

-Note — we include Gibraltar, a British Overseas Territory, in this section: it has a separate page in the sidebar.
+Note — we include Gibraltar, a British Overseas Territory, in this section.